 The College is governed by the Council, which may be considered to be like a Board of directors.
 Its President is Mr Ross Williams AM.
 The Council appoints the Master, who is the Head of the College.
 The current Master of Queen’s is Dr Stewart Gill OAM.

-The College Deans, Dr Sally Dalton-Brown and Mr Jake Workman, along with the Chief Operating Officer, Mr Anthony Walsh and Director of Advancement, Nicole Crook, form the core of the Senior Management Team.
+The College Deans, Dr Sally Dalton-Brown and Mr Jake Workman, along with the Chief Operating Officer, Mr Anthony Welsh and Director of Advancement, Nicole Crook, form the core of the Senior Management Team.
 Together with the Master, they are responsible for the day to day running of the College.

 Managers and Staff